 Tanzina Rahman has a background in computer science and engineering, with an M.Sc in Enterprise System and Data Warehousing.
 She has extensive experience working in the field of computer science in both technical as well as academic settings.

-Currently, under the role of the Deputy Registrar at University of South Asia, Ms. Tanzina provides support to the registrar’s office in the supervision and management of all administrative and operational functions of the university.
+Ms. Tanzina provides support to the registrar’s office in the supervision and management of all administrative and operational functions of the university.
 Her contributions towards the development of the university’s data management systems continue to play a vital role for the smooth internal operations of the university.
 Her interests are strongly inclined towards research in the field of computing and data management in order to further develop the overall information and communications technology (ICT) sector.
 She also happens to be the coordinator for the Duke of Edinburgh International Awards, Bangladesh, at University of South Asia and is highly keen on associating herself with community development work.

 Johurul Islam Jewel